Overview

 Understand your interest rates

 When you start paying back your loans, your interest is automatically set to a floating interest rate.
-You can view your interest rate in your MyLoan and NSLSC accounts.
+You can view your Alberta student loan interest rate in your MyLoan account.

 A floating interest rate follows the current prime rate.
-If the prime rate changes, your interest rate also changes.
+If the prime rate changes, your interest rate will automatically be adjusted.

 Prime rates